Political prisoners in Venezuela: Marcos Pérez Jiménez dictatorship

 At that time, the Colón Square in Los Caobos, Caracas, was the epicenter of student protests.
 During the celebration of Columbus Day in 1951, several Venezuelans who were protesting against the dictatorship were arrested: José Amín, Miguel Astor Martínez, Antonio Ávila Barrios, Francisco Barrios, Federico Estaba, Gerardo Estaba, Luis José Estaba, Darío Hernández, Manuel Vicente Magallanes, Eloy Martínez Méndez, Salom Meza Espinosa and Juan Regalado.
 This group was known as The Twelve Apostles because they were a dozen detainees.
 The twelve apostles were forced to stand together for three days, deprived of their physiological needs.
 Each one was tortured in a personalized way.

 Although the Pérez Jiménez regime announced the closure of the labor camp on Guasina Island on 17 December 1952, in Delta Amacuro state, records such as the work Se llamaba SN, by José Vicente Abreu, document the forced labor and subhuman conditions on the island.

 On 29 September 1952, in the Turén Municipality of the Portuguesa state, a peasant uprising against the national government began, attacking a National Guard outpost.
 The movement was strongly repressed, resulting in more than a hundred deaths and several arrests.

 Bolivarian Revolution

 The United Nations High Commissioner for Human Rights (UNHCHR) denounced that during the 2017 Venezuelan protests "several thousand people have been arbitrarily detained, many of them have been victims of ill-treatment and even torture".
 Some of the victims of enforced disappearance have not yet appeared, as is the case of Hugo Marino.
 Since 2015, at least twelve political prisoners have died in custody.
 According to the NGO PROVEA, between 2013 and 2023, 53,075 people were detained for political reasons or in the context of illegal actions by police and/or military.
 By October 2022, the NGO Foro Penal registered 245 political prisoners in Venezuela.
 At least 166 had been imprisoned without having been convicted and one is a minor.
+In January 2026, the Independent International Fact-Finding Mission on Venezuela led by the United States Human Right Council reported over 800 political prisoners.
+After the 2026 United States intervention in Venezuela, the government started releasing various political prisoners but the Independent International Fact-Finding Mission on Venezuela reported that the Venezuelan government fell far short of its international human rights obligations and called for the "immediate and unconditional" release of those arbitrary detained..

+In 2026, NGOs reported that at least 26 political prisoners died in detention since 2015.

+Amnesty law and close down of El Helicoide

+After the 2026 United States intervention in Venezuela, acting president Delcy Rodríguez confirmed the closure of El Helicoide and its transformation into a sports and cultural center for the security forces.
+At the same time, during the opening ceremony of the judicial year before the Supreme Court of Justice, the president announced a draft general amnesty law that would theoretically cover all cases since the arrival of Chavismo in 1999.
+The scope of the bill would cover not only political prisoners but also drop criminal charges against numerous exiled political leaders.